opengraphica/opengraphica-text-editor/README.md

 ```
 new OpenGraphicaTextEditor({

-    // Horizontal padding when the area is not read-only.
+    // Horizontal padding when the editor is not read-only.
     paddingHorizontal: 10,

-    // Vertical padding when the area is not read-only.
+    // Vertical padding when the editor is not read-only.
     paddingVertical: 6,

     // Removes all editing styling and toolbars and displays
-    // the text editor as if it were regular text on the document.
+    // the text editor as if it were regular text in the document.
     readonly: false,

-    // Size of the scrollbar in pixels
+    // Size of the scrollbar in pixels.
     scrollbarSize: 12,

-    // Color of the scrollbar thumb (handle) (Hex code)
+    // Color of the scrollbar thumb/handle (Hex code).
     scrollbarThumbColor: '#787C7D',

+    // Color of the scrollbar thumb/handle when the mouse cursor is hovering over it.
+    scrollbarThumbColorHover: '#535859',

+    // Color of the scrollbar thumb/handle when the mouse cursor is dragging it.
+    scrollbarThumbColorActive: '#1C79C4',

-    // Amount of pixel spacing between the scrollbar thumb and track.
+    // Amount of pixel spacing between the scrollbar thumb and track
     // A higher number means a smaller thumb.
     scrollbarThumbPadding: 2,

-    // Style of the end of the scrollbar, 'round' or 'square'.
+    // Style of the ends of the scrollbar thumb/handle, 'round' or 'square'.
     scrollbarThumbStyle: 'round',

-    // Color of the scrollbar track (background) (Hex code)
+    // Color of the scrollbar track/background (Hex code).
     scrollbarTrackColor: '#C3C4C4',

+    // When selecting text with the mouse and dragging to the edge,
+    // this is how many pixels close to the edge the mouse needs to be
+    // in order to automatically scroll.
+    scrollBoundSize: 15

+    // How many pixels the editor will scroll per mouse wheel click.
+    // This number can vary across browser, operating system, and device.
+    scrollPixels: 16,

-    // Background color for text selection.
-(Hex code)
+    // Background color for text selection (Hex code).
     selectionBackgroundColor: '#1C79C4',

-    // Text color for text selection.
-(Hex code)
+    // Text color for text selection (Hex code).
     selectionTextColor: '#FFFFFF',

     // The initial text that shows inside the editor.